Documentation

 Click any monitor name to open its detail page.
 Here you can:

-• View the 7-day uptime bar with daily breakdown
+• View the 7-day uptime bar with daily breakdown and hover tooltips

 • See full ping history with status codes and response times